alephdata/aleph/README.md

           	       my_person_table.home_address_id
 ```

-Of course, you need to make sure that the docker container running the aleph import comamnds will be able to connect to the given database URI.
-Given that, you can run the following command to begin the import:
+Of course, you need to make sure that the docker container running the aleph import commands will be able to connect to the given database URI.
+You can run the following command to begin the import:

 ```bash
 $ docker-compose run worker /bin/bash